ItsZeusBro/FileInteractionModel/README.md

 ### Stream
 A Stream in this context is a non-terminating execution (watcher) that runs on a File Interaction.
 Streams can be chained together with pre and post scripts.

+### Virtual IO
+This is necessary for some of the features of this specification.
+Temporary files are created to implement some of these features.
+Every file you reference with the api has a virtual reference under the hood, and the result goes to the hard reference afterwards.
+So interacting with the files using another api before a job is complete is meaningless because it gets overwritten when File Interaction Execution finishes.
+For example if you ran a loop on your file interactions, and you had a catch statement if it didn't finish for some reason (finish means something specific here), then it would not affect your actual files until after the catch statement completes without errors.

 ## Abstract Api